dhis2/dhis2-docs/src/developer/web-api/tracker.md

 a payload as described [here](#payload).

 The payload must include all fields of the object you are updating, even if they have not been modified.
-The only exception are collections.
-Items in a collection that should not be changed can be omitted as shown in [update attribute values](#update-data-values) and [update data values](#update-data-values).
+The only exception is collections.
+Items in a collection that should not be changed can be omitted, as demonstrated in [update attribute values](#update-data-values) and [update data values](#update-data-values).

 Updating is not permitted in the following cases: